eisenwinter/atom-language-pascal/README.md

 # Pascal language support in Atom (HGB Style Guidlines)

-Forked from the original implementation from > _Originally [converted](https://github.com/alefragnani/atom-language-pascal)Alessandro Fragnani._
+Forked from the original implementation from [Alessandro Fragnani](https://github.com/alefragnani/atom-language-pascal)

 This forks purpose is mainly to fit the style guidlines.